-7. Describe the range of physical and emotional health of people receiving services:

-Three of the persons are not ambulatory and several need assistance due to vision, hearing and other physical impairments.
+7. Describe the range of physical and emotional health of people receiving services: Four of the persons are not ambulatory and several need assistance due to vision, hearing and other physical impairments.
 Several persons have a secondary diagnosis of mental illness.
-Persons receive medication during training hours and persons may administer their own medication.
+Persons receive medication during training hours.